|

 assigned to move each teacher's desk."
 This story continuess

 today even though it was an April Fool's story.
+At

 the school's main entrance rides the cowboy, symbol of the